Alois Rainer

 Alois Georg Josef Rainer (born 7 January 1965) is a German butcher and politician of the Christian Social Union in Bavaria who has been serving as Minister of Agriculture, Food and Community in the government of Chancellor Friedrich Merz since 2025.
 He has been serving as a member of the Bundestag from the state of Bavaria since 2013.

-Early Live and education
+Early life and education

 Alois Rainer was born in 1965 and grew up in Haibach in the Bavarian Forest.
-His father was Alois Rainer senior, a butcher and ran a restaurant and was also a politician (CSU).
+His father was Alois Rainer senior, a butcher, restauranteur and a politician.

 Rainer inherited not only his father's butchery trade, but also his political career.
-Both began as mayors in the Lower Bavarian community of Haibach, which has a population of 8,000, before becoming members of the Bundestag – with the older sister making a brief stint in the Bavarian state parliament.
+Both began as mayors in the Lower Bavarian community of Haibach, which has a population of 8,000, before becoming members of the Bundestag.

 Alois Rainer's older sister Gerda Hasselfeldt was also member of the German Bundestag for 30 years from 1987 to 2017 for CSU.